mininxd/cloudflare-error-page/README.md

 ## What does this project do?

-This project creates customized error pages that mimics the well-known Cloudflare error page.
+This project creates customized error pages that mimic the well-known Cloudflare error page.
 You can also embed it into your website.
+The project generates self-contained HTML files with inlined CSS and JavaScript.

 ## Online Editor